cuelang/cue/doc/tutorial/kubernetes/README.md

 1. use the tooling to rewrite CUE files to drop unnecessary fields
 1. repeat from step 2 for different subdirectories
 1. define commands to operate on the configuration
-1. extract CUE templates directly from Kubernetes Go source (TODO)
+1. extract CUE templates directly from Kubernetes Go source
 1. manually tailor the configuration
 1. map a Kubernetes configuration to `docker-compose` (TODO)